FRC-Fundamentals of Rheumatology Course

 FRC07: Help Your Patient Manage Their Pain

-FRC08: Use Rehabilitation to Improve Your Patients Function, Fatigue, & Pain
+FRC08: Use Rehabilitation to Improve Your Patient's Function, Fatigue, & Pain

 FRC09: Stimulate & Support Your Patient's Self-Management